 As the amount of pasture changes, so does your horse’s need for supplementary fibre feed.
 Failure to adjust your horse’s feed correctly with changing seasons could result in an overweight, hyperactive horse or underweight, tired horse.

 Spring and Autumn are well known as ‘danger times’ for laminitis, colic and unwanted behaviour.
 So, what is it about pastures growing during these seasons that make them unique and how can they be managed?

 Lush spring pastures can contain as little as 15% dry matter meaning they are up to 85% water.
-Because of the extremely high-water content of these pastures’ horses need to graze for long periods and eat large amount of pasture to ingest their required amount of 90% dry matter feed.
-A horse should be consuming around 1.5% of its body weight in dry matter per day.
+Because of the extremely high-water content of these pastures’ horses can rarely eat enough pasture to ingest their required amount of 90% dry matter feed.
+A horse should be consuming around 1.5% – 2% of its body weight in dry matter per day.

-On the other side of the coin the pasture alone can often go close to meeting a performance horse’s requirement for energy.
-When these high-quality pastures are available, there can be little to no need to feed additional hard feed.
+On the other side of the coin the pasture alone can often go close to meeting a performance horse’s requirement for energy particularly those in light exercise.
+When these high-quality pastures are available, there can be little to no need to feed additional high energy grain feeds.

 It can be a difficult thing to manage for some of us with little control over paddocks and grazing.

 The best thing to do is strip graze slowly into fresh paddocks if you can.

 Pile in the fiber NOW.
 Low energy chaff and plenty of hay and other sources such as beet pulp etc. The extra fibre in these feeds will improve gut fill and manure consistency reducing the risk of colic and diarrhoea and also help your horse to consume the calories he needs when pasture water content is very high.

 When adjusting feed amounts up and down to match pasture conditions, be aware of the diet’s mineral balance because controlling energy intake by reducing the amount of complete feed you are giving may be inadvertently causing mineral deficiencies that will affect your horse’s health.